| Business news and publications are beginning to

 instead focus on the customer’s current economic condition to determine

 the most appropriate course of action needed to avoid future losses.
+Effective customer management will require a

 combination of traditional risk analysis and customer contact referrals with